fcelda/nsec5-draft/nsec5.md

   NSEC5KEY RR, to verify that the NSEC5 proof in the NSEC5PROOF RR corresponds to the queried name.

-* The client uses the VRF proof-to-hash function to compute the NSEC5 hash from the NSEC5 proof in the NSEC5PROOF RR.
+* The client uses the VRF proof2hash function to compute the NSEC5 hash from the NSEC5 proof in the NSEC5PROOF RR.
 The client verifies that the NSEC5 hash is covered by the NSEC5 RR.